GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/centos/index.rst

    The command ``python3 manage.py first_run`` creates the Superuser interactively allowing you to specify username and password.

-   The command ``python3 manage.py first_run --non-interactive`` creates the Superuser automatically for installs where you do not have access to interactive access to the commandline.
-The auto-generated username and password will be generated once to to the standout log.
+   The command ``python3 manage.py first_run --non-interactive`` creates the Superuser automatically for installs where you do not have access to interactive access to the command line.
+The auto-generated username and password will be output (only once) to to the stdout log.

 Enabling PDF export